- 1 Top 7 Best Air Purifiers Under $100 Compared

 How We Decided

 In order to narrow it down to the best choices among air purifiers under $100 we identified a few different market niches and use cases for these devices, and highlighted the essential specs for each one.
+Since we’re looking for affordable options, some additional features such as smart device connectivity, customizable filters, air quality indicator lights, and so on will not be available on cheaper air cleaner units.

 Among medium sized room air purifiers and desktop air purifiers, we chose only models that came with at least federal EPA certification (California certification is a bonus) and they must filter out particles down to at least 2.5 microns in size; this makes them effective for the widely used PM 2.5 standard of air pollution.
 This is important since it represents some of the most harmful macroscopic pollution hazards from soot and smoke particles.
 They also had to be effective against VOC’s, pollen and pet dander and offer some deodorizing capability as well.